 The 2016-2020 Consolidated Plan for Housing & Community Development provides the policy direction for housing and community development in Hampton.
 It identifies housing, homeless, community and economic development needs and resources, while providing a strategic plan to address those needs in accordance with community priorities.
 The primary emphasis of the Plan is on improving the housing stock, increasing homeownership, and supporting neighborhood revitalization and stabilization efforts.
 The City's goal is to reinforce the strategies identified in the Consolidated Plan to revitalize low to moderate income neighborhoods, eliminate deteriorated properties in all neighborhoods, encourage economic self-sufficiency, and address the affordable housing need of low and moderate-income persons.
-These priorities and strategies also recognize and support HRHA's public housing and rental assistance programs as well as housing and supportive service programs that meet the needs of special populations.
+These priorities and strategies also recognize and support the Hampton Redevelopment and Housing Authority's (HRHA) public housing and rental assistance programs as well as housing and supportive service programs that meet the needs of special populations.